What is the "Pride" ?

 - Stipend for our licensed coaches.
 We are starting to pay coaches to recruit and retain quality coaches to train and develop our player.
 All of our head coaches have at least the USSF E license and we encourage them to continue that education.

 - Field Maintenance costs - the club has pay to maintain the fields with weed & insect control.
 We has have to maintain the buildings and bathrooms because the city no long offers this to us.
 This also includes the cost of paint, nets, flags, and water for irrigation.
-We also will need to start mowing the fields in the very near future.

 - Equipment Costs- balls, cones, etc